zapier/zapier-platform/packages/cli/README.md

 Session auth gives you the ability to exchange some user-provided data for some authentication data; for example, username and password for a session key.
 It can be used to implement almost any authentication method that uses that pattern - for example, alternative OAuth flows.

-> To create a new integration with session authentication, run `zapier init [your app name]` and select "session-auth" from the list that appears.
+> To create a new integration with session authentication, run `zapier init [your app name] --template session-auth`.
 You can also review an example of that code [here](https://github.com/zapier/zapier-platform/tree/master/example-apps/session-auth).

 ```js
 const getSessionKey = async (z, bundle) => {